Please follow the steps below before your immigrant visa interview at the U.S. Embassy in San Salvador, El Salvador.

 Edificio Valencia, 1er Nivel, Local No. 1, Antiguo Cuscatlán, La Libertad

 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
 More information on general medical requirements for U.S. immigrants is available here.

 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.

 Physicians authorized by the Embassy of the United States, based on the results of their evaluation, may indicate follow-up with a psychologist, a psychiatrist or other types of studies for certain health conditions.
 These processes can last for 3, 6, 9 or 12 months.
-These additional processes could mean that additional payments have to be made and that your immigrant visa process can be delayed.
+These additional processes could mean that additional payments must be made and that your immigrant visa process can be delayed.
 Also, there is a possibility that medical exams may have to be re-performed because the validity of the former may have expired.

 FOR APPLICANTS PROCESSING ELECTRONICALLY (MIV): PLEASE BRING THE EXACT ORIGINAL OF ALL DOCUMENTS YOU UPLOADED INTO CEAC.
 IF YOU DO NOT BRING THE EXACT DOCUMENTS TO YOUR INTERVIEW, YOUR CASE WILL BE DELAYED.